 Sociology

-Culture and family backdrop plays a significant role in devising learning tendencies and outcomes.
+Culture and family backdrop play a significant role in devising learning tendencies and outcomes.
 Cultural differences create two primary boundaries that separate hierarchy style from equality and individualism from Communitarianism.
-According to a hierarchical system, teachers expect the students to behave in a predetermined way and obey and respect the teachers and students expect that teacher will provide them with expert guidance and information.
+According to a hierarchical system, teachers expect the students to behave in a predetermined way and obey and respect the teachers, and students expect that the teacher will provide them with expert guidance and information.
 On the other hand, equality-based institutions imply the role of the teacher as a facilitator.
-Similarly, according to individualism; students are trained to behave and manipulate in a more independent way.
-Meanwhile, Communitarianism affirms the need for higher authorities to take the charge.
-The outcomes of all these approaches yield a different level of productivity and explicate the influence of culture on learning.
-(Gonzalez, 2006)
+Similarly, according to individualism, students are trained to behave and manipulate in a more independent way.
+Meanwhile, Communitarianism affirms the need for higher authorities to take charge.
+The outcomes of all these approaches yield a different level of productivity and explicate the influence of culture on learning (Gonzalez, 2006).

-Like cultural factors; socio-cultural aspects too, impact the overall efficacy of language learning; these factors include intrinsic and extrinsic factors.
+Like cultural factors, socio-cultural aspects also impact the overall efficacy of language learning; these factors include intrinsic and extrinsic factors.
 The intrinsic aspect deals with personal developmental issues and depicts the family and domestic influence of a person on second language learning.
 Meanwhile, the extrinsic side of socio-cultural influence demonstrates the external atmosphere of a person that implicitly or explicitly affects an individual’s skill to learn a second language.
-Today’s world of globalization stresses the need for polyglots to learn a second or third or fourth language; a person’s home language always proved to be effective.
-Teachers can take use the first language of the student to provide approximations of different syllables and words to develop a better and enhanced learning process.
-When it comes to ELL; the bilingual approach becomes the smartest apt and brings the most impressive and satisfactory results.
-(Goldenberg, 2008)
+Today’s world of globalization stresses the need for polyglots to learn a second, third, or fourth language; a person’s home language has always proved to be effective.
+Teachers can use the student’s first language to provide approximations of different syllables and words to develop a better and enhanced learning process.
+When it comes to ELL, the bilingual approach becomes the smartest apt and brings the most impressive and satisfactory results (Goldenberg, 2008).

 Reference